 One needs only to look at the disparities that exists to see that change must happen.
 The idea of a Poor People’s Campaign is what Dr. King was working to achieve at the time of his assassination, that was 50 years ago.
 We still live in the same and worse conditions since that time.
 Those of us who know what is happening is wrong must step up and step in to do whatever we can to change the conditions that exist for the people living in poverty.
 If we sit back and do nothing, then we are rubber stamping that we agree with the conditions that exist.

 This campaign will work with other groups throughout this county and beyond to do our part to achieve economic self sufficiency for all people.

-The NAACP in Monterey County is 86 years old and is the oldest Civil Rights organization in the county and it is 109 years old in the country and is the oldest Civil Rights organization in the country.
+The NAACP in Monterey County is began in 1932 and is the oldest Civil Rights organization in the county and National the NAACP began in 1909 and is the oldest Civil Rights organization in the country.
 Dr. King and his family were members of the NAACP.
 The Civil Rights movement in this county has a long history in the Black church and the NAACP.
 Based on our history, the NAACP has to become involved in this campaign as we have too many people that need our help.

 We will collect donations to invest in the needs of the people and work in collaboration with all groups that want to help make a difference in the lives of the most vulnerable people in our county.